The Great Macarthy

 The Great Macarthy is a 1975 comedy about Australian rules football.
 It was an adaptation of the 1970 novel A Salute to the Great McCarthy by Barry Oakley.
 It stars John Jarratt as the title character (in his film debut) as a local footballer playing for Kyneton, who is signed up (or more appropriately, kidnapped) by the South Melbourne Football Club (now Sydney Swans).
 It also stars Barry Humphries and Judy Morris.
-It was released at a time of resurgence in Australian cinema but was not very successful despite its high-profile cast.
+It was released at a time of resurgence in Australian cinema but was not very successful despite its high-profile cast, including many well-known footy personalities.

 Plot

 Macarthy is a country football player who is kidnapped by the South Melbourne Football Club and made a star player in the city.
 The Club Chairman, Colonel Ball-Miller, gives Macarthy a job in one of his companies and makes him attend night school.
 He is seduced by his English teacher, Miss Russell, and has an affair with Ball-Miller's daughter, Andrea.

 Macarthy and Andrea get married but then divorce.
 Macarthy goes on strike to claim the family fortune.